-Arthur William Matthew “Art” Carney would have turned 94 years old today.
+Arthur William Matthew “Art” Carney would have celebrated a birthday today.
+This is in remembrance.

 Born in Mount Vernon, New York, Carney started his career as an entertainer by doing imitations and performing comedy bits with Horace Heidt‘s orchestra.
 He was also a regular on a variety of radio programs and appeared in bit parts in movies.

 His first “regular” role was on television’s The Morey Amsterdam Show from 1948 to 1950.

 When the already popular comedian, Jackie Gleason took over as host of the DuMont network’s Cavalcade of Stars, Carney became a principal supporting player.
 He moved with the show to CBS in 1952 where its title was changed to The Jackie Gleason Show and a skit called, “The Honeymooners” became a regular part of the variety show.

 Art Carney made his debut as Ed Norton, the role that would cement his name and image in our collective consciousness forever, in 1951.
 Here’s one of the sketches of “The Honeymooners” from Cavalcade of Stars.
 Take note of Alice in this sketch, she’s played by Pert Kelton, the “original” who preceded Audrey Meadows in the role.